Katarzyna Gilek-Seibert, MD, RhMSUS (Program Director)

 Deepan Dalal, MD

 Dr. Dalal earned his medical degree from T.N.
 Medical College, a major teaching institution located in metropolitan Mumbai, India.
 He completed his internal medicine residency from Cleveland Clinic Foundation, Cleveland, OH and rheumatology fellowship from Boston University School of Medicine, Boston, MA.
 He has also completed a Masters in Public Health (MPH) from Johns Hopkins University, Baltimore, MD.
 His clinical interests are in general rheumatology and musculoskeletal ultrasound.
 In addition, his research interests are in the field of epidemiology of rheumatic diseases.
-In his spare time, he enjoys cooking and spending time outdoor with his two year old son and wife.
+Publications

 Dr. Laura Amorese-O’Connell